 There will be two separate stages because first we are calling for any further suggestions.
 The opportunity to comment on all names comes in stage two.
 The process is:

-How will you quality control name suggestions?
+How did you quality control name suggestions?

 How is a decision made?

 This is not a simple vote or a tally.
 Community engagement aims to identify themes, understand the issues and reasons, and possibly identify areas of disagreement / agreement.
 To ensure we reach as many people as possible the engagement will be promoted widely and we will use random sampling methods.